California Foreclosure Timeline 2026 | NOD to Auction

 Timeline Requirements:

-• The auction must be at least 21 days after the NTS is recorded
+• The auction must be at least 20 days after the NTS is recorded (Civ.
+Code 2924f)

 • The notice must be posted on your property

-• The notice must be published in a local newspaper for 3 consecutive weeks
+• The notice must be published in a local newspaper once a week for 3 consecutive weeks, starting at least 20 days before the sale

 • You must receive a copy by mail

-From NTS to auction is typically 21-30 days, but can be longer depending on publication requirements and trustee scheduling.
+From NTS to auction is typically 20 to 30 days, but it can run longer depending on publication requirements and trustee scheduling.
+Civil Code 2924 also requires the sale date to be no earlier than 3 months and 20 days after the Notice of Default was recorded.

 3